-Information on the state-funded grant programs are available at: Grants webpage.
+Information on the state-funded grant programs is available at: Grant Funded Programs webpage.

 Section X: Use of Technology

 The reauthorization of the Higher Education Act in 2008 included new provisions addressing the use of technology.
 Beginning with the 2008-09 reporting year, all preparation programs and each state are required to respond to these new provisions.
 This section addresses these new requirements. (\$205(b)(1)(K))